 In less than two weeks I'm going to call Chester "home".
 The reasons behind my relocation to the UK were many, but the most pronounced one was that I felt like there was time for a life change - a huge one, time to take risks and create memorable life experiences.

-I did improve my english quite a while in the past years, I can entertain a skype meeting with my overseas clients, watch movies without subtitles and even give tourists directions when in need.
+I did improve my english quite a while in the past years, I can entertain a skype meeting with my overseas clients, watch movies without subtitles and even give tourists directions when needed.

-But living in a whole other country, where your mother tongue is going to prove of little to no use, that's a hole different story.
+But living in a whole other country, where your native language is going to be of little to no use, that's a whole different story.

 To aid my efforts to build a meaningful experience as an expat, I decided to add to my collection (and hopefully read before my departure date) the following titles: Acting: Face to Face, Thinking, fast and slow, Most Common Mistakes in English, Sanford Meisner on Acting, Improve Your Social Skills and Chatter.